William Herrin's RESUME

 written delivery agents, spam and virus filters, glue code and helper programs for major

 software packages including Sendmail and Postfix.

 - US Citizen.
-Hold an inactive DoD Top Secret clearance last adjudicated 2019.
+Hold an active DoD Top Secret clearance.

 References and work samples are available on request.